Abortion (Opposing Viewpoints Series)

-Late-term abortions is a subject of political, moral, ethical and religious controversy.
-Opposition to the practice of late-term abortion has gone so far as to spark hatreds resulting in murders of abortion-performing doctors.
+Late-term abortion is a subject of political, moral, ethical, and religious controversy.
+Opposition to the practice of late-term abortion has gone so far as to spark hatred that has resulted in murders of abortion-performing doctors.
 Questions to consider involving late-term abortion include:

 What are the specific procedures involved with late-term abortion?

 What are the risks involved with late-term abortion and how serious are they?

 Beyond the debate involved with the right-to-life movement, how does having a late-term abortion affect emotions of women or teens?